 In this paper, we propose a multi-sensor-based system to achieve continuous and implicit authentication for smartphone users.
 The system leverages data collected by three sensors: accelerometer, orientation sensor, and magnetometer, in a smartphone, and then trains a user's profile using the SVM machine learning technique.
 The system continuously authenticates the current user without interrupting user-smartphone interactions.
 The smartphone's security system is alerted once abnormal usage is detected by our implicit authentication mechanism, so that access to sensitive information can be shut down or restricted appropriately, and further checking and remediation actions can be taken.
 Our authentication mechanism can adaptively update a user's profile every day considering that the user's pattern may change slightly with time.
 Our experimental results on two different data sets show the effectiveness of our proposed idea.
-It only takes less than 10 s to train the model everyday and 20 s to detect abnormal usage of the smartphone, while achieving high accuracy (90 %, up to 95 %).
+It only takes less than 10 seconds to train the model everyday and 20 seconds to detect abnormal usage of the smartphone, while achieving high accuracy (90%, up to 95%).

 We arrived at our three-sensor solution by first testing the performance on a single-sensor-based system, considering each of the accelerometer, the orientation sensor and the magnetometer.
 We found that the authentication accuracy for measurements from the orientation sensor alone is worse than that of the accelerometer alone or the magnetometer alone.
-Then, we test a two-sensor-based system, using pairwise combinations from these three sensors.
+Then, we test a two-sensors-based system, using pairwise combinations from these three sensors.
 This showed that the combination of multiple sensors can improve the accuracy of the resulting authentication.
-We then combined the measurements from all three sensors, and showed that while there was a slight performance improvement, this incremental improvement is much less than going from one to two sensors, and the authentication accuracy is already 90 %, reaching 95 %.
+We then combined the measurements from all three sensors, and showed that while there was a slight performance improvement, this incremental improvement is much less than going from one to two sensors, and the authentication accuracy is already above 90%, reaching 95%.
 We also show that our method allows the users to adjust their security levels by changing the sampling rate of the collected data.
-Furthermore, we compare our method with another popular machine learning method, kernel ridge regression (KRR), and show that our proposed method outperforms KRR.

-The main contributions of our paper are summarized below:
+The main contributions of our paper are summarized below.

-- We propose a multi-sensor-based system to achieve continuous and implicit authentication, which is accurate, efficient and flexible. - We compare our three-sensor-based method with single-sensor and twosensor-based methods on two real data sets.
+- We propose a multi-sensor-based system to achieve continuous and implicit authentication, which is accurate, efficient and flexible. - We compare our three-sensor-based method with single-sensor and two-sensors-based methods on two real data sets.
 Our three-sensor-based method is shown to have the best performance. - We also analyze the balance between the authentication accuracy and the training time.
-We give a reasonable trade-off with respect to the sampling rate and the data size, that is practical and meaningful in the real world environment of commodity smartphone users. - We compare our SVM method with a method based on KRR, and show that our SVM method outperforms the KRR method.
+We give a reasonable trade-off with respect to the sampling rate and the data size, that is practical and meaningful in the real world environment of commodity smartphone users.